nabto/edge-device-webrtc/README.md

 This guide assumes you have a Debian or Ubuntu based machine to crossbuild the software on.

-This guide does not build the software for Raspberry PI 1 and Raspberry PI Zero as they are running ARMv6 which is not the target for the 32 bit build.
+This guide does not build the software for Raspberry Pi 1 and Raspberry Pi Zero as they are running ARMv6 which is not the target for the 32 bit build.

 First install prerequisites, the [Build prequisites](#build-prerequisites) section has an exact example for Raspberry Pi you can use.